 Click Commit to save.
 The following screens illustrate the Entity Links to Communication Manager and the SBC.
 It should be noted that in a customer environment the Entity Link to Communication Manager would normally use TLS.
 For the compliance test, TCP was used to aid in troubleshooting since the signaling traffic would not be encrypted.
-The protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.6.
+The protocol and ports defined here must match the values used on the Communication Manager signaling group form in Section 5.6 and the SBC in Section 7.1.4.